 The age of jazz has improved the way we produce, perform, and create music.
-It originated in the bluesy town of New Orleans, Louisiana – home of the best gumbo and the birthplace of many of the best jazz singers.
+It originated in the bluesy town of New Orleans, Louisiana – home of the best gumbo and the birthplace of many jazzers.

 1. Louis Armstrong

-First on our list, and one of the greatest of all time, Louis Armstrong was born in the heart of jazz music in New Orleans.
+First on our list, and one of the most famous jazz artists of all time, Louis Armstrong was born in the heart of jazz music in New Orleans.

 When he began his solo career, audiences realized jazz could be more than just a genre for bands.
 His style playing the trumpet and the cornet revolutionized how jazz artists played their instruments.

 Most remember Armstrong for his legendary scat singing, which revolutionized how we sing.
 He had a unique way of bending lyrics that audiences loved.

 This was a very significant period for audiences to enjoy the same music especially since this was during the same time as American segregation.

 He insisted on playing his tunes for as long as his body could manage.
 Armstrong died in 1971 after suffering a heart attack in his sleep.

 His songs are remembered for the grit and passion his heart and voice delivered.

 Another hugely famous and successful male jazz singer, Frank Sinatra was born in Jersey to immigrant parents who stressed the value of hard work.
 Through their advice, he was able to successfully launch a solo career.